Choose another writer in this calendar:

 ||Ivan (Andreyevich) Krylov (1769-1844)|

 Russian writer of fables in the tradition of Aesop and La Fontaine.
-Krylov satirized social and individual faults in the guise of beasts, producing 203 fables in nine books.
-They are still an integral part of Russian primary and secondary education.
+Ivan Krylov satirized social and individual faults in the guise of beasts, producing 203 fables in nine books.
+They became an integral part of Russian primary and secondary education.
 Krylov was in his country one of the great representatives of the Age of Reason.
-His writings appeared in a period marked by increasingly repressive rule in Russia.
+His writings appeared in a period marked by increasingly repressive government rule.

 Heaven save you from a foolish friend;